 Well+Good outlined these slumber-inducing foods to help you fall asleep faster tonight and each night thereafter while still feeling light and getting nutritional benefits.
 Keep scrolling to find out which foods will put your insomnia to bed—literally.

 A banana a day keeps sleeplessness away.
 Wrobel calls bananas one of his "favorite insomnia-fighting ingredients."
+This is thanks to natural muscle relaxants magnesium and potassium.

 If you find yourself frequently reaching for the Ambien to fall asleep, Wrobel says that brown rice contains gamma-amino butyric acid, a natural form of the sleep aid.